Property Management Blog

 Pros of Charging a Pet Rent

 The main advantage is that it serves as an extra source of income for a landlord.
-After all, the goal of any landlord is to maximize their return on investment
+After all, the goal of any landlord is to maximize their return on investment.

 Con of Charging a Pet Rent

-Tenants with multiple pets may find your pet-friendly rental less affordable if you charge a pet rent.
+Residents with multiple pets may find your pet-friendly rental less affordable if you charge a pet rent.

 How to Protect Yourself when Accepting Pets into Your Rental Property